 When Louis J. Dufilho, Jr. (the original pharmacist) owned the building, his family lived on the second level.
 That changed in 1855, when Dufilho sold the pharmacy to Dr. Joseph Dupas.

 Upon taking over, Dupas turned the second level of the building into a medical practice.
-There are rumors that Dupas performed medical experiments on slaves, voodoo rites, and took part in other nefarious activities.
+There are rumors that Dupas experimented on enslaved people, performed voodoo rites, and took part in other nefarious activities.